VslBrs/WebScrapingIBM/README.md

 # WebScrapingIBM
-Purpose of the Project is
+Purpose of the Project is:

 Extracting Tesla Stock Data Using yfinance